binerogroup/documentation/compute/ssh-keys.rst

    When using the :doc:`/getting-started/managing-your-cloud/cloud-management-portal` you will invariably use the :doc:`main user </getting-started/users>`.

-   SSH-keys created in this portal will therefore not work in the other management tools which use API (OpenStack) users.
+   SSH-keys created in this portal will not work in the other management tools which use API (OpenStack) users.

-   Therefore remember that if you create a key using the cloud management portal, you will also need to create a key using either Horizon, The OpenStack terminal client or using the API if you want to use either of these in the future.
+   Remember that if you create a key using the cloud management portal, you will also need to create a key using either Horizon, The OpenStack terminal client or using the API if you want to use either of these in the future.